2015 Northern Arizona University shooting: Trial

+During a court hearing on October 22, 2015, Jones entered a plea of not guilty.

+He was granted pre-trial release on April 12, 2016, and was released the next day, after spending six months in jail.

-Jones' trial began on April 5, 2017 at the Coconino County Superior Courthouse in Flagstaff, Arizona.
-Thirty-eight witnessess, all three surviving victims, and Jones himself testified.
+Jones' trial began on April 5, 2017, at the Coconino County Superior Courthouse in Flagstaff, Arizona.
+Thirty-eight witnesses, all three surviving victims, and Jones testified.
 The jury began deliberation on April 25, though they were unable to reach a verdict, and a mistrial was declared on May 2.

 A retrial was originally scheduled for August 1, but five delays postponed it until February 2020.
-In December 2017, prosecutors agreed to reduce the charge to second-degree murder, in part to avoid double jeopardy.
+In December 2017, prosecutors agreed to reduce the charge to second-degree murder, in part to avoid the possibility of double jeopardy, which was an argument made by the defendant to dismiss the first degree murder charges, based upon comments made by some jury members to the judge after the first trial.
 On January 9, 2020, Jones pleaded guilty to one count of manslaughter and three counts of aggravated assault, one month prior to the scheduled retrial.
 On February 11, he was sentenced to six years in prison.
-Jones is currently located at the Red Rock Correctional Center in Eloy, Arizona.
+Jones was incarcerated at the Red Rock Correctional Center in Eloy, Arizona.

 Nicholas Acevedo, one of the 38 witnesses in the original trial, died of suicide on March 4, 2018, prior to the retrial's scheduled date.
-His parents, Steve and Karen Acevedo, believed that the trial had contributed to his suicide.
+His parents believed that the trial had contributed to his suicide.

+Release from prison

+Jones was paroled on August 19, 2024, after serving four and a half years in prison, and seven months in jail before that.

 Civil suit

-On June 30, 2017, a civil lawsuit for negligence was filed against Jones and his parents by Piring, Prato, and Brough's parents, Douglas and Claudia Brough.
+On June 30, 2017, a civil lawsuit for negligence was filed against Jones and his parents by Piring, Prato, and Brough's parents.
 The case was dismissed in January 2018, after the parties reached a confidential settlement.